philou/storexplore/README.md

 # Storexplore

-Transform online stores into APIs !
+A ruby gem that simplifies the declaration of APIs on online stores through scraping.

 ## Why
 Once upon a time, I wanted to create online groceries with great user experience !
 That's how I started [mes-courses.fr](https://github.com/philou/mes-courses).
 Unfortunately, most online groceries don't have APIs, so I resorted to scrapping.
 Scrapping comes with its (long) list of problems as well !